 ERG’s sixty plus graduate students are geographically and ethnically diverse.
 About half are in the masters-degree program and half in the PhD program.
 The students come from a wide variety of disciplinary backgrounds in engineering, natural sciences, social sciences, and the humanities; the characteristics they have in common are an ability to cross disciplinary boundaries, […]

 ERG is a collaborative community of graduate students, core faculty, over 150 affiliated faculty and researchers across the campus, and over 500 alumni across the globe.
 We award MA, MS, and PhD degrees to students working across disciplines and departments to create potentially transformative knowledge for the planet and its people.
-ERG is a world-renowned program with […]
+ERG is a world-renowned […]

 A Brief History of ERG For thirty years, the Energy and Resources Group (ERG) at the University of California, Berkeley has provided its outstanding graduate students and exceptional faculty the scholarly conditions in which to: study the environmental sciences, analyze the social causes of our energy and environmental problems, undertake field research in a variety […]

 David Anthoff is an environmental economist who studies climate change and environmental policy.
 He co-develops the integrated assessment model FUND that is used widely in academic research and in policy analysis.

 Dr. Callaway’s teaching focuses on power systems and energy efficiency.
 His research can be categorized in three areas: modeling and control of aggregated storage devices; power management; and system analysis of energy technologies and their impact.

 Youjin Chung is Assistant Professor of Sustainability and Equity with a joint appointment in the Energy and Resources Group and the Department of Environmental Science, Policy, and Management.